havu73/pwlr/README.md

 # Implementation of piecewise lineear regression
 This repository shows my ```pytorch``` implementation of fixed-breaks piecewise linear regression.
 I was doing research in estimating RNA elongation rates, and one essential step in the algorithm the estimation task is to precisely regress the read coverage for a gene.
 I looked around for different implementations of piecewise linear regression, but I could not find any that specifically fits my use case (where the need for precise regression is very crucial, and fast estimation is also important because each data point is a position on the gene, there are many data points).
-So, I tried to implement it in pytorch, which is the fastest and neatest way that I know for this problem.
+So, I tried to implement it in ```pytorch```, which is the fastest and neatest way that I know for this problem.
 I share this implementation here mostly for educational purposes for my own learning.
 If you ever get interested in this implementation and want me to modify (or me to help you modify the code), please reach out.

 # Example data:
 As mentioned above, the use case is to regress the read coverage given genomic positions.
 Details: